cringey303/notes/README.md

 A simple to-do list to help me learn Rust.

 Features:
-- Serde to convert note objects into saveable strings
+- Uses serde to convert note objects into saveable strings
 - Saves to `notes.json` for continuity

-Next steps: Learn how to create a nice TUI
+- Uses Inquire for a selectable menu
+- Terminal colors

+Next steps: Add note editing functionality